Try Playground

 Mirror Cache Topology

-In a Mirrored topology, a cache cluster cannot have more than two nodes.
+In a Mirrored Topology, a cache cluster cannot have more than two nodes.
 At a time, only one of the two nodes works as an active node, while the other one acts as a passive node.
 The passive node, also known as a backup node, mitigates a single point of failure.
 When the active node goes down, the passive node assumes the role of the active node, and this ensures no single point of failure exists in this topology.
 Both read and write operations are performed on the active node, and then writes are asynchronously replicated to the backup or passive node.
-However, the degree of replication in this topology is limited to one node, unlike the Replicated Topology, where we can have multiple replicas.
+However, the degree of replication in this topology is limited to one node, unlike the Replicated Topolog, where we can have multiple replicas.

 Note